Generalizing Adam to Manifolds for Efficiently Training Transformers: Numerical Example: the Transformer

-These particular values for the Adam optimizer are typically used as a default and usually do not need much tuning (see \cite[chapter 8]{goodfellow2016deep}).
+These particular values for the Adam optimizer are typically used as a default and usually do not need much tuning \cite[chapter 8]{goodfellow2016deep}.
 The batch size is set to 2048 and the network is trained for 500 epochs.
 The data as well as all network parameters are in single precision.
 For all experiments the regular neural network weights (i.e. the ones in the feedforward neural network and in the classification layer) are initialized with \textit{Glorot uniform} \cite{pmlr-v9-glorot10a}.
-The weights that belong to the Stiefel manifold are initialized according to \cref{alg:Stiefel_initialization}.
-The probability distributions $\mathcal{P}$ in \cref{alg:lift,alg:Stiefel_initialization} are chosen as products of normal distributions, called with $\mathtt{randn}(N, n)$ in many programming languages.
+The weights that belong to the Stiefel manifold are initialized according to \Cref{alg:Stiefel_initialization}.
+The probability distributions $\mathcal{P}$ in \Cref{alg:lift,alg:Stiefel_initialization} are chosen as products of normal distributions, called with $\mathtt{randn}(N, n)$ in many programming languages.
+We summarize the experimental setup in \Cref{tab:experimental_setup}.

-The blue line in \cref{fig:stiefel_reg} shows the training of the transformer for which all the weights are in vector spaces (as is usually done); this was called case (i) above.
-The orange line shows the training for case (iv), i.e. the \textit{projections} $W^Q_i$, $W^K_i$ and $W^V_i$ in the multi-head attention layer are constrained to lie on the Stiefel manifold. \Cref{fig:ad_mom_stan} shows the difference in training between three optimizers: the standard optimizer (blue, case (ii)), momentum (green, case (iii)) and Adam (orange, case (iv)); we put the weights on the Stiefel manifold in all three cases.
-The $x$-axis is the epoch and the $y$-axis the training loss.
+The blue lines in \Cref{fig:optimizer_comparisons} show the training of the transformer with Adam for which all the weights are on vector spaces $\mathbb{R}^{49\times7}$ (as is usually done), and the red lines show the training with Adam for the case for which the \textit{projections} $W^Q_i$, $W^K_i$ and $W^V_i$ in the multi-head attention layer are constrained to lie on the Stiefel manifold.
+The gradient optimizer (in purple) and momentum optimizer (in orange) are also shown; we put the weights on the Stiefel manifold for both of these.
+The $x$-axis in \Cref{fig:optimizer_comparisons} shows the epoch and the $y$-axis the training loss.

 For all of these computations no hyperparameter tuning has been performed.
-In summary the vision transformer without regularization, dropout or normalization is not able to learn much, as the error rate is stuck at around 1.34, the \textit{maximum entropy solution} (see \cref{softmax}).
+In summary the vision transformer without regularization, dropout or normalization is not able to learn much, as the error rate is stuck at around 1.34, which indicates a trivial prediction (see \Cref{softmax}).

-As for the comparison of different Stiefel manifold optimizers in \cref{fig:ad_mom_stan}, similar speed-ups are observed as for the Adam optimizer for regular neural networks \cite{kingma2014adam}.
+As for the comparison of different Stiefel manifold optimizers in \Cref{fig:optimizer_comparisons} (the red, purple and orange lines), similar speed-ups are observed as for the Adam optimizer for regular neural networks \cite{kingma2014adam}.

-We also compare the training times for the four different optimization scenarios shown in \cref{fig:optimizer_comparisons}.
-The training is performed on CPU (Intel i7-13700K, specified to use 22 cores in parallel) and GPU (Nvidia GeForce RTX 4090).
-For the GPU implementation we use \texttt{CUDA.jl} (see \cite{besard2018juliagpu}).